Halfmoon man says newly approved blood cancer drug is giving him more time with loved ones

-12 years ago, Chris Greklek of Halfmoon was in the prime of his life.
+Twelve years ago, Chris Greklek, of Halfmoon, was in the prime of his life.

 “I was an Ironman triathlete, marathon runner.
 I was very active in coaching my kids.”